 And more than 3 dozens of readers confirm my claim!
 (Just scroll through the comments…)

-Here’re 3 reasons you’ll love this banana bread recipe:
+Here’re 3 reasons you’ll love this recipe:

 - basic ingredients – sugar, butter, flour, eggs, baking soda and bananas, obvi.